Malaysia says VX nerve agent used in killing of N.Korean

 "It's a very toxic nerve agent.
 Very, very toxic," he said.
 "I'm intrigued that these two alleged assassins suffered no ill effect from exposure to VX.
 It is possible that both of these women were given the antidote."

 He said symptoms from VX would generally occur within seconds or minutes and could last for hours starting with confusion, possible drowsiness, headache, nausea, vomiting, runny nose and watery eyes.
-Prior to death, there would likely be convulsions, seizures, loss of consciousness and paralysis.
+Prior to death, a victim would likely have convulsions, seizures, loss of consciousness and paralysis.

+VX is banned under the Chemical Weapons Convention, which North Korea never signed.
+The country is believed by outside experts to have the capacity to produce up to 4,500 metric tons of chemical weapons during a typical year, which it could increase to 12,000 tons per year during a period of crisis.
+Its current inventory has been estimated at 2,500 to 5,000 tons.

+It is suspected of being particularly focused on mustard, phosgene, sarin and V-type chemical agents — substances including VX that are designed to poison through contact and remain lethal for long periods of time.
+The North's development of such agents has been of special concern because of fears it might try to put them in artillery shells for an attack on South Korea's capital, potentially threatening the lives of millions.

 Join the Discussion: